youngjun0627/backend.ai-agent/README.rst

 ~~~~~~~~~~

 Basically all TCP ports must be transparently open to the manager.
+The manager and agent should run in the same local network or different
+networks reachable via VPNs.

 The operation of agent itself does not require both incoming/outgoing access to
 the public Internet, but if the user's computation programs need, the docker